OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 }
 ```

-## Streamed functions
+## Streaming functions

-Streamed custom functions enable you to output data to cells repeatedly over time, without requiring a user to explicitly request data refresh.
+Streaming custom functions enable you to output data to cells repeatedly over time, without requiring a user to explicitly request data refresh.
 The following code sample is a custom function that adds a number to the result every second.
 Note the following about this code:

 - Excel displays each new value automatically using the `setResult` callback.

 - The second input parameter, `handler`, is not displayed to end users in Excel when they select the function from the autocomplete menu.

 - The `onCanceled` callback defines the function that executes when the function is canceled.
-You must implement a cancellation handler like this for any streamed function.
+You must implement a cancellation handler like this for any streaming function.
 For more information, see [Canceling a function](#canceling-a-function).

 ```js
 function incrementValue(increment, handler){